medvedevgroup/kmer-stats-repeat_Reproduce/README.md

 # kmer-stats-repeat_Reproduce

-Reproduce the figures in the paper.
+Reproduce the empirical results  in the paper.

 ## Dependencies